Welsh-Revenue-Authority/property-data-poc/en/index.md

 We wrote a [blog post](https://welsh-revenue-authority.github.io/property-data-poc/en/2022/08/23/why-are-inaccuracies-creeping-into-addresses-on-the-land-transaction-tax-return.html) that summarised our findings about location data.

-## We did research to understand who might use the platform within WRA
+### Who might use the platform within WRA?
-**Who we did research with:** 7 x WRA (4 x service owners, 3 x data managers) **What we wanted to understand:** Who and how are teams in WRA using land and property data?
+We did research with 7 x WRA (4 x service owners, 3 x data managers) to understand who using land and property data in WRA.

-### What we discovered:
+We discovered that:

- There are many staff doing individual ad hoc searches on openly available data [Land Reg/Companies House] but no systematic way to harness the power of that data in an automated way to verify accuracy of tax data submitted

-* These ad hoc searches are manual and time-consuming but all use common data sources
+* **there are many staff doing individual ad hoc searches on openly available data** [Land Reg/Companies House] but no systematic way to harness the power of that data in an automated way to verify accuracy of tax data submitted.
+These ad hoc searches are manual and time-consuming but all use common data sources.

-2. WRA backend systems are optimised to show for a single tax – single transactions - rather than embedding thinking about the service journey of the user

-* The service journeys of individual users are not part of the current design thinking of the back end systems
+* **WRA backend systems are optimised to show for single transactions rather than embedding thinking about the service journey of the user**.
+The service journeys of individual users are not part of the current design thinking of the back end systems.

-3. We heard from Landfill Disposal Tax that they want to explore how well their policy intent is being delivered by the legislation that has been passed but they struggle to get the data they need to do this.

-* Thinking about how the policy intent of a new policy will be measured and analysed to understand if it is working needs to be built in front the start.
+* **Landfill Disposal Tax team want to explore how well their policy intent is being delivered** by the legislation that has been passed but they struggle to get the data they need to do this.
+Thinking about how the policy intent of a new policy will be measured and analysed to understand if it is working needs to be built in front the start.
-### What we don’t know:

-#### Ad hoc searches
+We'd like to learn more about:

-* We don’t know how many teams across Welsh government need access to the same datasets and are all doing ad hoc searches.
+* Ad hoc searches: we don’t know how many teams across Welsh government need access to the same datasets and are all doing ad hoc searches.

-#### Service journeys

-* We haven’t mapped the service journey of the different actors within the Land Transaction Tax return process – which would expose goals, needs and pain points for different people from start to finish.
+* Service journeys: we haven’t mapped the service journey of the different actors within the Land Transaction Tax return process – which would expose goals, needs and pain points for different people from start to finish.

-#### Policy delivery measurement

-* We haven’t discussed what data would need to be captured to know if the policy that underpins the regional land transaction tax was delivering the policy intent
+* Policy delivery measurement: we haven’t discussed what data would need to be captured to know if the policy that underpins the regional land transaction tax was delivering the policy intent

-## We did research to understand who might use the platform outside of WRA
+### Who might use the platform outside of WRA?

-**Who we did research with:** 4 x Local authorities, 2 x public sector bodies delivering cross Wales services

-**What we wanted to understand:** How are local authorities/other public sector bodies using land and property data?
+We did research with 4 x Local authorities, 2 x public sector bodies delivering cross Wales services to understand how local authorities/other public sector bodies using land and property data.

-### What we discovered:
+We discovered that:

-1. All the local authorities we spoke to used UPRN as unique identifier for property/land

-* They all used the centre point in the property or land(if no property) as the place to locate the UPRN.
+* **All the local authorities we spoke to used UPRN as unique identifier for property/land**.
+They all used the centre point in the property or land(if no property) as the place to locate the UPRN.
 If there is a block of flats the UPRN's are stacked on top of each other.

-2. UPRN is commonly used but underlying processes may be different.

-* One participant assigned UPRN immediately even before planning application had been approved.
+* **UPRN is commonly used but underlying processes may be different**.
+One participant assigned UPRN immediately even before planning application had been approved.
 Another only assigned it once planning had been approved.
-* So one authority could have 'Active", "historic" and "underconstruction" statuses applied to UPRN whereas another authority - if the UPRN was applied it was through planning.
+So one authority could have 'Active", "historic" and "underconstruction" statuses applied to UPRN whereas another authority - if the UPRN was applied it was through planning.

-3. Cross Wales mapping requires good data matching

-* Both the emergency service project and an initiative to map fly-tipping sites across Wales required the bringing together of multiple local authority datasets.

-* In both cases there were challenges with the matching of address data.
+* **Cross-Wales mapping requires good data matching**.
+Both the emergency service project and an initiative to map fly-tipping sites across Wales required the bringing together of multiple local authority datasets.
+In both cases there were challenges with the matching of address data.
 Literally the format of the address; eg. line 1, line 2 etc were not consistent and so it is harder to create alignment and consensus of location.

-### What we don’t know:

-#### UPRN processes are different
+We'd like to learn more about:

-* The level of divergence of the processes around UPRN
+* What level of divergence of the processes exist around UPRN?

-#### UPRN processes are different

-* To what degree common cross Wales data standards have been defined and how consistently they have been deployed
+* To what degree common cross-Wales data standards have been defined and how consistently they have been deployed?

-* Which cross Wales services exist that might benefit from a land and property data platform
+* Which cross-Wales services exist that might benefit from a land and property data platform?

 Our [blog post](https://welsh-revenue-authority.github.io/property-data-poc/en/2022/08/18/how-a-map-can-paint-a-bigger-picture.html) about mapping and location data.